jamesthompson/REPLGraph/README.md

 ## Usage

-You can either explicitly provide xaxis data, or simply let the code generate an xaxis for you, with points separated by 1.0 for each unit.
-Explicit provision of xaxis is done by giving the graph object a tuple with data in any TraversableLike collection, e.g. List, Seq, Vector.
+You can either explicitly provide x axis data, or simply let the code generate an xaxis for you, with points separated by 1.0 for each unit.
+Explicit provision of x axis is done by giving the graph object a tuple with data in any TraversableLike collection, e.g. List, Seq, Vector.
 Data must be any basic numeric type: byte, int, short, long, float, double, bigint or bigdecimal.

 For example:

-Graph((xaxis, yaxis)) <- Explicit provision of xaxis Graph(yaxis) <- automatic generation of xaxis data (1.0 spacing between points)
+GraphType((xaxis, yaxis)) <- Explicit provision of xaxis GraphType(yaxis) <- automatic generation of x axis data (1.0 spacing between points)

 n.b. if the two input axes are different lengths, the code will automatically create the xaxis (as if no x axis was provided.)

+case classes for use are:

+LineGraph()
+AreaGraph()
+ScatterGraph()
+PieGraph()
+BarGraph()

+&

+LinearFit()

 ## Examples - Try these out